jonascarpay/apecs/examples/Shmup.md

      else Just all
 ```

-Unfortunately, this is not ideal.
-For example, we don’t really need to
+Unfortunately, this definition is not ideal.
+We don’t really need to
-read Velocity, we are only interested in removing it.
+read `Velocity`, we are only interested in removing it.
 Furthermore, we
 don’t want to write all three components, we just want to be able to
 delete them.

-The next system illustrates how we can solve this issue, all from
+The next System illustrates how we can solve issues such as these, with
-`cmap`. `stepParticles` needs to decrement the life time of all the
+some more `cmap` magic. `stepParticles` needs to decrement the life time
-particles, and remove them if it reaches 0.
-So we need to iterate over
+of all the particles, and remove them if it reaches 0.
+So we need to
-and read Particle, and either delete Particle, Position, and Velocity,
+iterate over and read `Particle`, and either delete `Particle`,
-or write Particle.
-This can be done with a function of type `Particle ->
+`Position`, and `Velocity`, or write `Particle`.
+This can be done with a
-Either Particle (Not (Particle, Position, Velocity))`. `Not :: Not c`
+function of type `Particle -> Either Particle (Not (Particle, Position,
-can be used to delete something, just like `Nothing :: Maybe c`.
-Either
+Velocity))`. `Not :: Not c` can be used to delete something, just like
-can be used to write one of two things.
-Combined, `Either a (Not b)`
+`Nothing :: Maybe c`. `Either` can be used to write one of two things.
-will either write `a`, or delete `b`.
+Combined, `Either a (Not b)` will either write `a`, or delete `b`.

+`Either` can also occur in the input of the function, e.g. `Either a b
+-> c`, which will first attempt to read `b`, or read `a` if that fails.
+The order is done this way to stick to the interpretation of `Either
-If you’ve never seen it, the `Not @c` is from the TypeApplication
+error result`.
+By the way, if you’ve never seen it, the `Not @c` is from
-pragma, and is equivalent to `Not :: Not c`.
+the TypeApplication pragma, and is equivalent to `Not :: Not c`.

 ```haskell
 stepParticles :: Double -> System' ()